carlosRmelo/Master-Degree/README.md

 # Master-Degree
-Master Degree Research: Testing the General Relativity in galactic scales using gravitational arcs and galaxy dynamics.
+Master Degree Research: Testing the General Relativity in galactic scales using gravitational lensing and galaxy dynamics.

 This Github repository stores all the codes and data used during my master's research.
 Most of the code is written in python and is in notebook format, except for rare exceptions that will be specified.
 The codes and data are open and can be obtained from the links in each document.